Demo

 Any combination of training and experience that would provide the knowledge and skills to successfully perform the listed duties is qualifying.
 A typical way to obtain the required knowledge and abilities would be:

-Education equivalent to graduation from a four year college or university with a major in biology, chemistry, physics, environmental science or closely related field.
-The Environmental Health Department is comprised of three divisions, consumer protection, landuse, and hazardous materials.
-The consumer protection and landuse divisions require possession of a valid environmental health specialist trainee letter from the California Department of Public Health (CDPH).
-Applicants that seek to work within the hazardous materials division do not require possession of a trainee letter from CDPH, however experience with hazardous materials/waste is preferred.
+Experience performing a variety of environmental investigations and inspection is preferred.
+Education equivalent to graduation from a four year college or university with a major in biology, chemistry, physics, environmental science, or a closely related field.
+The Environmental Health Department is comprised of three divisions, consumer protection, land use, and hazardous materials.
+The consumer protection and land use divisions require possession of a valid Registered Environmental Health Specialist (REHS) card issued by The California Department of Public Health (CDPH).
+Applicants that seek to work within the hazardous materials division are not required to be an REHS, however significant experience with hazardous materials/waste is required.

 Special Requirements: